 Required Job Qualifications

-- Experience working with a variety of individuals.
+- Experience working with people from a broad diversity of backgrounds

 Preferred Job Qualifications